NimaShariatz/Henning-the-Navigator/README.md

 ## General Explanation

 Navigation points can be set with calculations based on distances.
-The grid size itself can be manually changed.
+The grid size is expected to be a 10 x 10 Kilometer grid.

 Various forms of waypoints can be set to signify start point, navigational points, the target, and extraction routes.